 In order to gain approval for submission of a research proposal to an off-campus agency:

-After favorable action on the application, a "Grant Award" or similar document is ordinarily issued by the sponsor.
+Notification of The Award - After favorable action on the application, a "Grant Award" or similar document is ordinarily issued by the sponsor.
 Upon receipt of such documents, the OSRP will complete a Notification of Award form, which summarizes the terms and conditions of the award, codes the budgets and authorizes the establishment of an account in the Office of Contracts & Grants.
 A copy of the award notification is forwarded to the Principal Investigator and Grants Officer(Comptroller).

 When notification of the award is completed and the budget is cast, the Principal Investigator is responsible for the transmittal of all payroll forms on employees who will be paid on the grantor contract.
 The University Personnel Policy should be followed when hiring new employees.
 The following post-award procedures should be followed when a proposal is funded:

 The completed Award Notification and Object Code Budget are sent to Grants and Contracts to assign the FRS account number and set-up the grant account.

 Note: Package of personnel forms and procedures for implementing project related staffing can be obtained from the NCCU Human Resources Department and the Provost Office.

 If the Proposal Is Not Funded - If the proposal is not recommended for support, you are entitled to know why funding was denied.
 Some agencies include reviewers' comments with the declination notice and others will provide them when requested by the Principal Investigator.
 Most agencies permit resubmissions and some even encourage them with proposals having a basically sound idea but a design that may require some revision.

 The Office of Contracts and Grants - The Office of Contracts and Grants (C&G) is responsible to the university and to the funding agencies for the financial administration of all contracts and grants awarded to the university.
 This responsibility includes the following duties: